 - The manufacturers of these pre-fab units require a certain amount of time to conduct the proper testing, listing, and labeling of these products in order to comply with the newer standards.
 FEMA has implemented a “grace period” to allow manufacturers to conduct this work.
 Therefore we will allow use of the previous editions of the relevant standards (ICC 500-2014 and FEMA P-361 (2015)) for pre-fab safe room units only.
 This grace period of up to 2 years should allow manufacturers enough time to come into compliance with the newer requirements found in the latest editions of FEMA P-361 and ICC-500.
 The two year period began with the July 1, 2021 effective date for use of the latest FEMA publications.
 Therefore, manufacturers will have until July 1, 2023 to come into compliance with the newer criteria.

 - Eligible Alabama state taxpayers who incur costs for the construction, acquisition, or installation of a qualified storm shelter at their primary residence in the state of Alabama will be eligible for an income tax credit for the storm shelter.

 - Shelter/safe room specification sheet with engineer seal dated 2021 or later (see above grace period for pre-fab shelters)

 - Proof of primary residence (County property tax record)

 - Proof of shelter acquisition/installation cost (invoice with a zero balance)

 How do I submit my documents?

-Click here to submit documentation.
+Click here to enter the submission portal and submit documentation.